OctopusDeploy/OctoProduct/chapter1.md

 To demonstrate repeatable deployments, we'll deploy a sample application with a frontend and backend component to the development, test, and production environments.
 We'll create the development and test environments in one Kubernetes cluster, and the production environment in a second Kubernetes cluster.

-The end result of our deployment is shown below:
+The infrastructure we'll create to host these deployments is shown below:

 ![](deployment.png "width=500")